 The building was to have a 44 degree angular plane rising from Church Street, so that it better relates to the low-rise buildings that characterize the Village, and contain 96 units.

-There has been no sign of construction on the site, leading to the conclusion that the project has been put on hold.
+There has been no sign of construction on the site, leading to the conclusion that the project has been put on hold and that it is highly possible the owner may submit a new development proposal.